 Bachelor or bachelorette party recap: Unless you want what happened in Vegas to stay in Vegas, creating a recap video can be a fun way to let your friends relive your wild, pre-wedding adventures—or just provide you with future blackmail material.

-Wedding FAQ: Share all the details about the venue, hotels, and registries in a video that can be emailed out or posted on your website.
+Wedding FAQ: Share all the details about the venue, hotels, and registries in a video that can be emailed out or posted on your wedding website.

 Documentary-style video: You’re documenting your wedding, so make it feel like a documentary!
 You don’t need elaborate black-and-white footage.
 Grab the closest smartphone and start shooting.